 This course includes a comprehensive study of English grammar emphasizing parts of speech, sentence structure, usage, and mechanics as well as basic writing skills.
-(Prerequisite: EN100 or passing English Placement Test score)
+(Prerequisite: EN100 or an average score in English on the ACT/SAT.
+See page 21 for details.)